digital-asset/daml/docs/source/json-api/production-setup/scaling-and-redundancy.rst

 Scaling creates and exercises
 *****************************

-The JSON API provides simple, synchronous endpoints for carrying out creates and exercises on the ledger.
+The HTTP JSON API service provides simple, synchronous endpoints for carrying out creates and exercises on the ledger.
 It does not support the complex multi-command asynchronous submission protocols supported by the ledger API.

 For performing large numbers of creates and exercises at once, while you can perform many HTTP requests at once to carry out this task, it may be simpler and more concurrent-safe to shift more of this logic into a Daml choice that can be exercised.